hashicorp/terraform/website/source/docs/providers/openstack/r/compute_instance_v2.html.markdown

     network.
 * `network/fixed_ip_v6` - The Fixed IPv6 address of the Instance on that
     network.
-* `network/floating_ip` - The Floating IP address of the Instance on that network.
 * `network/mac` - The MAC address of the NIC on that network.

 ## Notes

-### Floating IPs

-Floating IPs can be associated in one of two ways:

-* You can specify a Floating IP address by using the top-level `floating_ip` attribute.
-This floating IP will be associated with either the network defined in the first `network` block or the default network if no `network` blocks are defined.

-* You can specify a Floating IP address by using the `floating_ip` attribute defined in the `network` block.
-Each `network` block can have its own floating IP address.

-Only one of the above methods can be used.

 ### Multiple Ephemeral Disks